zephyrproject-rtos/zephyr/doc/installation/installation_linux_steps_required.rst

 .. code-block:: bash

-   $ make pristine && make nanokernel.qemu
+   $ make pristine && make qemu

 Run a project using the quark BSP use the following commands:

 .. code-block:: bash

-   $ make pristine && make BSP=quark nanokernel.qemu
+   $ make pristine && make BSP=quark qemu

 Run a project using the ARM BSP use the following commands:

 .. code-block:: bash

-   $ make pristine && make BSP=ti_lm3s6965 nanokernel.qemu
+   $ make pristine && make BSP=ti_lm3s6965 qemu